Workers' rights

 Piecework rate

-For an in-depth overview of fruit picking jobs, read Fruit Picking Jobs in Australia — What, Where, How (and Why!).
+For an in-depth overview of fruit picking jobs and the different pay rates, read Fruit Picking Jobs in Australia — What, Where, How (and Why!).

 When and how do I get paid?

-Short answer, depends—depends on your industry, employer and awards if applicable.
-You could get paid every week, bi-weekly, monthly, on a specific date every XYZ, etc.
+The pay frequency depends on your industry, employer, and awards (if applicable).
+You could get paid every week, bi-weekly, monthly etc.

-Payment is generally made by cash or electronic fund transfer to your bank.
+Payment is generally made in cash or via electronic fund transfer (aka direct deposit) to your bank.

-A word of warning—“cash in hand” means you get paid “under the table.”
-You’re not officially an employee and neither you nor your employer pay taxes.
+A word of warning: “cash in hand” means you get paid under the table.
+You do not have employee status, neither you nor your employer pay taxes.
 This is illegal and accepting such offers can lead to major issues.
-For instance, good luck getting paid if your employer decides they just don’t feel like it.
-And if you’re set on completing three months of specified work to meet the eligibility requirement for a second Working Holiday visa, cash-in-hand jobs don’t count.
+For instance, you have no legal recourse if your employer just decides to not pay you for work performed.
+Days worked on cash in hand jobs also don’t count towards the requirements for a 2nd and 3nd WHV.

 Read Can my employer pay me in cash? for more info about this pay arrangement.